Word Made Flesh

 My thinking on this subject is particularly influenced by Frank Sheed’s Theology and Sanity, Pp. John Paul II’s The Theology of the Body and St Athenasius of Alexandria’s On the Incarnation.

-Incarnation and Trinity back to top
+Incarnation and Trinity

 In my quarter century struggle to comprehend the Trinity, I have found that Frank Sheed’s description of God having one nature and yet being three persons is key to understanding this doctrine.
 It is not a case of three Gods and yet one God; neither is it three persons and yet one person; rather there is God, one nature shared by three persons.
 Stop and ponder that idea.
 We as human beings are familiar with one person having one individual nature; this idea of three persons sharing one nature is difficult, but it’s not impossible to apprehend.
 Consider the infinite nature of God; such a nature is by very definition without limits.
 It is not possible for such a nature to exist except singularly, for it is nonsensical to speak of more than a singular infinity – there cannot exist two separate yet limitless entities.